codiak/llama-raw-to-py/README.md

 Convert to GGUF:
 ```
-python3 ./llama.cpp/convert_hf_to_gguf.py hf_weights/ --outtype f32 --outfile meta-llama-3-8B-instruct.gguf
+python ./llama.cpp/convert_hf_to_gguf.py hf_weights/ --outtype f32 --outfile meta-llama-3-8B-instruct.gguf
 ```

-## Quantize and Run
+## 4. Quantize and Run

-At this point you have a workable .gguf file!
+At this point you have a workable GGUF file!
 Now we'll want to quantize it to run it more efficiently:
 ```
 ./llama.cpp/llama-quantize meta-llama-3-8B-instruct.gguf meta-llama-3-8B-instruct-Q8.gguf Q8_0
 ```